Planning a Small Space Garden

 Scale: Scale is extremely important in small space gardening.
 For example, small plants look more balanced in small containers, large plants in large containers.
 I especially like the effect of vines growing on trellis in half-barrels with smaller plants edging the container.
 I have found that the effect of scarlet runner pole beans is really a knockout with their gorgeous red flowers and you can eat them too.

 Microclimates: You should choose plants according to the conditions suitable for their optimum growth.
 Plants such as begonia, coleus, and Fuchsia prefer shaded areas while geraniums, marigolds, and petunia prefer full sun.
 Also if you are gardening on a balcony wind can be a major factor and damage fragile plants.
 For this you need to choose plants that are wind tolerant such as many of the grasses; the sound of the rustling of the grasses as the wind blows through them is very pleasing to the ear.
+Soil: I buy pre-mixed potting soil from garden centers or department stores.
+These are generally lighter in weight, are sterilized to prevent weed seeds from germinating, and contain a lot of peat moss that helps loosen the soil so that it doesn’t compact in pots.

 Watering: Check daily as container plants often dry out more quickly.
 This is especially true if you are using clay pots.
 Make sure your pots have drainage holes though, as roots sitting in water will rot.
 You may even want to empty saucers that are full after heavy rain fall.